CornellDataScience/info1998/README.md

 `/_css` contains our site’s css file.

 `/resources` is where all of our lecture material lives.
-At the start of each semester create a new folder to hold the lectures… fix this once we restructure the folder to have notebooks we don’t have to change…
+The archives folder here holds semester based folders we used before standardizing our notebooks.
+The assignments folders contains all the jupyter and rmarkdown notebooks.

 `_config.yml` has some definitions for global variables and settings for the whole site.
 You shouldn’t have to change much (except the semester and year under description).